Protecting Raw Python Scripts¶

 - Compiling them to

-.pycbytecode - Encrypting each function body with AES-256-GCM
+.pycbytecode - Encrypting each function body with industry-standard authenticated encryption

-- Replacing function bodies with stubs that call
+- Replacing function bodies with lightweight stubs that delegate to the native runtime

 The protected output is not a standalone .py file — it is a repacked artifact (ZIP) containing: